MrEpiko/DiscordBotBase/README.md

 Modules can be enabled from the main configuration file.
 Each module extends the `Module` class and can register listeners, tasks, both or none.
 Modules must be registered through `ModuleManager#registerModules()`.
 Listener modules should use the `registerListener()` method within the `onEnable()` method to register listeners to JDA.
 Task modules, on the other hand, contain tasks that are repeated at intervals.
 Use the `registerTask()` method to register tasks.

 ## ResponseBuilder
 The `ResponseBuilder` class handles interactions with users, sending responses in the form of messages or modals.
+Use the `ResponseBuilder#build()` method to begin response creation process.
+Once your response has been created, use `#send()` in order to send it.

+Two values that are worth explaining are `bonus` and `predicates`:
-Use the `ResponseBuilder#buildAndSend()` method to send responses.
-The bonus value allows passing data to components upon message sending.
+- `bonus` - Allows passing JsonObject data to components upon message sending.
+This data can later be retrieved upon handling component execution.
+- `predicates` - Enables the integration of executable consumers to respond dynamically when specific conditions are met within a class, particularly when generating responses containing distinct components.
+This feature proves highly advantageous for managing components with diverse appearances yet varying functionalities and same parent handlers, such as confirmation buttons.

 ### Response structure
 ```json